ppuskari/jrouter/README.md

   that it is (at best) very flaky (zones appearing and disappearing).
 For now I recommend running `jrouter` and `netatalk` on separate hosts.
 * Some packet types aren't currently split correctly to fit within limits.
-This mainly affects routers with lots of distinct routes in the local EtherTalk network.
+This mainly affects routers try to that advertise lots of routes or zones.
-* The AURP implementation is about 95% complete.
-The main thing missing is sequence number checking.
+* The AURP implementation is about 99.5% complete.

 The issues in this repo should be updated as things get fixed.